vladimir-vovk/simple-python-proxy/README.md

-Simple proxy server with python adds characters to words with specified length.
+Simple proxy server with python.
+Adds characters to words with specified length.

 # Usage
 1. Install python 2.7